Content Management API

 To aid developers in working and learning the Content Management API, the following tools and resources are provided:

-In case you don't yet have access to a Bloomreach environment, you can easily Log in to the Public Developer Environment.
+If you don't have access to a Bloomreach environment yet, you can use the Public Developer Environment.
 Follow the instructions to retrieve an authentication token and easily explore the APIs.

 Run in Postman

-Easily fork the Content Management API collection and try the endpoints in Postman.
-The advantage is that in Postman we offer many examples of how the endpoints can be used.
+Import the Content Management API collection and try the endpoints in Postman.
+The collection provides many examples of how the endpoints can be used.

 The only thing needed to use the Postman collection is to setup the environment variables: